tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:QualityAssurance
 - Preferred Label: Quality Assurance
-- Definition: The operation of filtering a bdqffdq:MultiRecord bdqffdq:DataResource for a specified bdqffdq:Use Case to retain only the data subset where every associated bdqffdq:MultiRecord bdqffdq:Measure that evaluates as COMPLETE/NOT_COMPLETE has a Response.result of COMPLETE, signifying that all contained records are fit for use for the specified bdqffdq:UseCase.
+- Definition: The process of evaluating data for fitness for some use and selecting just those data that are fit for that use.
+This includes, in BDQ, the operation of filtering a bdqffdq:MultiRecord bdqffdq:DataResource for a specified bdqffdq:Use Case to retain only the data subset where every associated bdqffdq:MultiRecord bdqffdq:Measure that evaluates as COMPLETE/NOT_COMPLETE has a Response.result of COMPLETE, signifying that all contained records are fit for use for the specified bdqffdq:UseCase.
 - SubClass Of: FundamentalConcept
-- Comments: The output of a Quality Assurance operation is a set of records (a MultiRecord).
-The records contained in a data set filtered for Quality Assurance will comply with the fitness criteria for the given Use Case.
+- Comments: The output of a BDQ Quality Assurance operation is a set of records (a MultiRecord).
+The records contained in a data set filtered for Quality Assurance will comply with the fitness criteria for the given Use Case, this may include accepting changes proposed by Amendments to the data.

 ********************